 Many of our products are wrapped in plastic packaging and most of this packaging is not recycled.
-Too much of it ends up in the environment.
 This is unacceptable and we are committed to addressing this, even if it means redesigning much of our packaging or our business models.

 Why packaging matters

 Packaging plays many important roles in ensuring our products meet the highest quality and food safety standards.
 It protects ingredients as they move from farms to factories and finished products as they move to store shelves and finally to consumers.

 Packaging helps preserve the freshness of our products and provides consumers with helpful information such as nutrition information and portion guidance.
 It also offers convenience and helps differentiate our brands.
 We need to maintain all these benefits while also finding a way to make sure our packaging can be part of a circular economy.

 Any company embarking on a journey where no packaging becomes waste must reevaluate their whole packaging system.
 But for a company with such a diverse portfolio of products as Mars, the challenge to deliver a whole new suite of packaging solutions is even more complex.

 Given the diversity of not only the materials we use but of our product lines – from pet food to ready-made rice to our confectionery brands – each of our packages requires its own set of safety considerations.

 The paper, metal, plastic and glass that we use to package our pet food, sauces and chocolate products can often be recycled where infrastructure exists; but flexible plastic packages are recycled far less and, in some cases, not at all.
 We use a great deal of flexible plastic packaging in formats ranging from large dog food bags to ready-to-heat rice pouches to small packages of candy or gum.
 Most of these types of packs end up in incineration and landfills, but some are littered or can escape waste management systems and find their way into the ocean.